Parties with a Twist of Murder!

 This is a large haunted castle that we created for our Horror Murder Mystery Party - it was the focal point of the evening and also served for group photos.

-Much of the design of this castle is similar to our wild west jail party decoration and also to our Christmas hotel party decoration.
+Much of the design of this castle is similar to our wild west jail party decoration , our toy workshop and also to our Christmas hotel party decoration.
 For lovers of our murder mystery games, or of party decorating in general, you could easily reuse much of this castle by altering the windows, door, and roofline.

 As we ran our Wild West murder mystery before our Horror Castle mystery game, I chose to reuse the cardboard rather than buying new cardboard.
 If you look very closely, you can see places where I took cardboard from the door and added it around the windows.
 (The old Wild West jail had a single long window but no door and no turrets.)

-I later reused this same castle to become the basis of our Christmas murder mystery party decorations.
+I later reused this same castle to become the basis of our "Is Santa Slayed?" and also our "Murder at the Christmas Party" decorations.

 A similar design could serve as a medieval castle party decor.